 - 1. Drive the vehicle 20 miles (30 km) or until it reaches normal operating temperature. - 2.
 Park the vehicle on a level surface and engage the parking brake. - 3.
 With the parking brake engaged and your foot on the brake pedal, start the engine and move the gearshift lever through all of the gear ranges.
-Allow sufficient time for each gear to engage. - 4.
-Latch the gearshift lever in P (Park) and leave the engine running. - 5.
+Allow a minimum of 10 seconds for each gear to engage.

+- 4. Latch the gearshift lever in P (Park) and leave the engine running. - 5.
 Remove the dipstick, wiping it clean with a clean, dry lint free rag.
 If necessary, refer to Identifying components in the engine compartment in this chapter for the location of the dipstick.
-(For vehicles with the EcoBoost engine, move the air filter assembly aside to access the transmission dipstick.
-See Changing the air filter element for more information).
+(For vehicles with the $EcoBoost^{TM}$ engine, move the air filter assembly aside to access the transmission dipstick).